exakat/exakat-docs/Reference/Rules/Structures/EmptyLoop.rst

 Empty Loop
 ++++++++++

+  This rule reports empty loop.
+An empty loop has no operation in its main block.

+Some empty loop may have features: they are calling methods in the condition, which may change the status of a resource.

 Empty loop may come from a typo, where a semi colon detach the block from its loop.

 .. code-block:: php

    <?php

    $i = 0;
-   // sneaky ;
-   while($i < 10) ; {
+   // sneaky semi-colon behind the while while($i < 10) ; {
    	$i++;
    }